aidanbeck/trailbound/README.md

-# TRAILBOUND
+# TRAILBOUND TrailBound trailbound trailBound trail-bound
-a multiplayer hiking game written in Kotlin by aidanbeck.com
+A multiplayer hiking game written in Kotlin by aidanbeck.com.
+Carve meticulous trails through a dense forest with your friends to unravel its mysteries!

 ## Purpose
 My capstone portfolio project [Old Cove](https://github.com/aidanbeck/old-cove) has a Spring Boot back end, but is very front end heavy, and doesn't even deploy all its features for its demo.